creeperplayer20/PiggyBookSystem/README.md

 Dependencies:

-In order for this plugin you will need PiggyCustomEnchants and ForAPI.
+In order for this plugin you will need PiggyCustomEnchants and FormAPI.

 PiggyCustomEnchants- https://poggit.pmmp.io/p/PiggyCustomEnchants